Oak Springs, Arizona

-Oak Springs (Teeł Chʼínítʼiʼ) is a census-designated place (CDP) in Apache County, Arizona, United States.
+Oak Springs is a census-designated place (CDP) in Apache County, Arizona, United States.
 The population was 63 at the 2010 census.

 Geography

 Oak Springs is located along Indian Route 12, about 10 mi north of Interstate 40 and 13 mi south of St. Michaels.

 According to the United States Census Bureau, the CDP has a total area of 0.48 km2, all land.